datanav/docs/configuration.rst

         "some_other_property": "Some other value"
     }

-You can also store the JINJA templates on disk and reference them in the same way via filenames instead of embedding the templates in config or the entities themselves.
+You can also store the Jinja templates on disk and reference them in the same way via filenames instead of embedding the templates in config or the entities themselves.